IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 # User and Role Management

-As described above, each Primero user has a combination of at least one role and one user group that allows them to access the functions and records required to support their business role within the service-providing organizations and agencies that use the Primero implementation.
+As described above, each Primero user has a combination of one role and at least one user group, allowing them to access the functions and records necessary to perform their day-to-day work.
 User management consists of the following three elements:

 * **Users** are the individuals using Primero who each have a unique username and password.
 Each user is given access to one or more modules in Primero \(e.g., CP for case management\).